April 28-29, 2019 - Sacramento, CA

 Bruce Mayer is a Partner with Wegner CPAs in Madison, Wisconsin.
 He and his firm works with over 200 cooperatives from coast to coast providing tax, accounting and financial statement services.
 He specializes in food, worker, and purchasing coops.
 He also works with non-profits, employee benefit plans, and commercial businesses.

-Sheella Mierson, founding member of The Sociocracy Consulting Group, (www.sociocracyconsulting.com), and known for presentations that are engaging, thought-provoking, and fun.
-She helps organizations implement Sociocracy in support of their strategic goals, and to create adaptive and effective organizations where all members’ voices matter.
+Sheella Mierson, a founding member of The Sociocracy Consulting Group (www.sociocracyconsulting.com), helps organizations implement sociocracy in support of their strategic goals, and to create adaptive and effective organizations where all members’ voices matter.
 In addition to being a Sociocracy Consultant, she is a Certified Facilitator for the Blueprint of We Collaboration Process, used to build trust, creativity, effortlessness, and resilience in relationships.
-Sheella has a long term interest in the cooperative movement and is delighted to present at this conference.
+Sheella has a long term interest in the cooperative movement, and in 2018 was inducted into the North American Students of Cooperation (NASCO) Cooperative Hall of Fame.

 Ojan Mobedshahi is a 2nd generation Iranian American born and raised in the Bay Area.
 His past work, ranging from healthy urban land use to real estate development, informs his holistic view of finance, with a triple bottom line that includes people and planet along with profit.
 Ojan lives in a co-op in Oakland and works as a contractor and regenerative landscape designer revitalizing land throughout the East Bay.
 While earning his B.A. in Economics from Pitzer College, Ojan was inducted into the Economic Honors Society and organized a local chapter of the Occupy movement.